Huffon/sentence-similarity/README.md

 ## Examples
 - In the following section, you can see the result of `sentence-similarity`.
 - As you guys know, there is a no **silver-bullet** which can calculate perfect similarity between sentences.
 You should conduct various experiments with your dataset.
-    - _**Caution**_: `TS-SS score` might not fit with short-sentence similarity task, since this method originally devised to calculate the similarity between documents.
+    - _**Caution**_: `TS-SS score` might not fit with short-sentences similarity task, since this method originally devised to calculate the similarity between documents.
 - Result:

 <p align="center">